Spending Policy Configuration Options

 • Expense Date:

-Example: A company might restrict transportation expenses only to weekdays for internal policy reasons.
+Example: A tenant might restrict transportation expenses only to weekdays for internal policy reasons.
 Thus, expenses incurred on weekends would automatically be subject to specific conditions following the established rule.

 • Expense Category: